 I use Vaseline in France all the time.

 You see, I have this pesky citrus allergy and the Vaseline majorly comes in handy when it flares up after accidentally ingesting a food with citrus.
 I often apply Vaseline to my lips 50+ times a day during those periods because it’s honestly the only thing that provides any sort of relief.
 And even when I’m not having a bad reaction, I like using it on my lips.

-I didn’t want to believe what I had read so naturally I asked my litmus test for all things French: my husband Tom.
+I didn’t want to believe what I had read about Vaseline in France, so naturally I asked my litmus test for all things French: my husband Tom.
 Sure enough, he confirmed that what I read was indeed correct.
-He said in France, la vaseline has a very strong sexual connotation.
+He said in France, Vaseline is French called la vaseline has a very strong sexual connotation.
 Oh damn.

 Maybe it’s time I put some decorative washi tape over the word Vaseline on the label.

 Or maybe I should start using the one clearly marked “lip therapy”… so there you have it… my experience with using Vaseline in France.

 Ever have an experience like this with Vaseline in France or abroad?